maxgesteland/cs5350/DecisionTree/README.md

-This is a machine learning library developed by Maxwell Gesteland for CS5350/6350 in University of Utah

 DecisionTree Instructions to run:
 -create "car" and "bank" folders in the DecisionTree folder, or extract the zips and move the folders from the zips into the DecisionTree project